skip to Main Content

 Wildcard exemption

 In addition, a wildcard exemption may be available in certain circumstances when the property the filing party is seeking to protect does not fall under a specific category or exceeds the limit set for that category.
 In general, Chapter 7 bankruptcy allows the filing party to liquidate non-exempt assets to repay creditors and enjoy debt relief.
-Chapter 7 bankruptcy exemptions can protect some property from that process which is why it is vital to be familiar with what Chapter 7 bankruptcy exemptions are, how they work and what they can do for the filing party.
+Chapter 7 bankruptcy exemptions can protect some property from that process which is why it is vital to be familiar with what the bankruptcy exemptions are, how they work and what they can do for the filing party.

 Back To Top